MSc Medical Microbiology / Course details

 Various study options

-You can study either full-time or part-time on both the MSc and PGDip routes, enabling you to fit learning around your other commitments if needed.
+You can study either full-time or part-time on the MSc route, enabling you to fit learning around your other commitments if needed.
 Our part-time option comprises full-time study, one semester per year (approximately 12 weeks).

 You will typically carry out research projects within one of the University's microbiology, virology or mycology research groups.
-The close relationship between the diagnostic microbiology and virology services and the University department enable our research activities to be directly related to current relevant issues in medical microbiology.
+The close relationship between the diagnostic services in Greater Manchester and the University department enable our research activities to be directly related to current relevant issues in medical microbiology.

 Teaching and learning